petershin/liferay-learn/README.md

 If you'd like to specifically contribute example code for a REST API tutorial, please follow the [REST API Project Guidelines](./readme/REST_API_PROJECT_GUIDELINES.md).

+If you'd like to run the site locally, please follow the [Local Set Up Guidelines](./readme/LOCAL_SET_UP_GUIDELINES.md).

 Please note that this documentation and any contributions are subject to the Creative Commons license below.

 Copyright (C) 2021 Liferay, Inc. All rights reserved.